MicrochipTech/fpga-hls-examples/Training4/readme.md

 to manually modify the script or add SmartHLS to their PATH environment variable.

 To use `run_libero.sh` to compile, you will to be able to run `bash` scripts.
-If you do not have this, you will need to use the GUI to compile.
+If you cannot do this, you will need to use the GUI to compile.

 First, open your shell and navigate to the `icicle-kit-reference-design folder`.
 Then run `./script_support/additional_configurations/smarthls/run_libero.sh`.

 ```